Working in Market - France

 Commission level: 20% - 30%

 - Inbound tour operators form a key part of the distribution chain in France, linked with French wholesalers who run Australian programs.
-Key ITOs in the French Market include AOT/ATS, JCM, Across Australia/Goway, Terra Australia, Antipodes Travel and Pan Pacific.
+Key ITOs in the French Market include AOT/ATS, JCM, Across Australia, Terra Australia, Antipodes Travel, Pan Pacific, Touring Treasures etc.

 Trends